MenToo movement: 2018

-2019 (Karan Oberoi)
+2019 Karan Oberoi (singer)

-Actor Karan Oberoi was arrested on 5 May 2019, after a 34-year-old woman claimed that he had raped her on multiple occasions and had also extorted money and gifts from her.
+Actor and singer Karan Oberoi was arrested on 5 May 2019, after a 34-year-old woman claimed that he had raped her on multiple occasions and had also extorted money and gifts from her.
 However, they were in a consensual relationship as per the affidavit filed by Karan Oberoi in court.
 Immediately after his arrest, his friend and Bollywood actress Pooja Bedi came in his support to bring gender neutral laws and investigation to launch the #MenToo movement.
 Australian social commentator Bettina Arndt has written a book with the same title.

 2022 (Johnny Depp)

 In February 2019, actor Johnny Depp filed a defamation lawsuit against actress Amber Heard for $50 million over her allegedly defaming op-ed of him in The Washington Post.
 The case rose after Heard was found to have allegedly abused Depp while they were married; Heard fought these claims by claiming the other way around.
 On 11 April 2022, the official trial began.
-On 1 June, Heard was found liable of three counts of defamation and was obligated to pay approximately $10.35 million in damages.
+On 1 June, Depp and Heard were both found liable of defamation.
+Heard was obligated to pay approximately $10.35 million in damages.
 The case sparked the rise of the #MenToo movement outside of India.